-Prior to the end of the semester, the final triad meeting and final evaluations should be completed by both the Cooperating Teacher and University Supervisor.
+Prior to the end of the semester, the final triad meeting and final evaluations should be completed by both the cooperating teacher and university supervisor via Tevera.
 Once a placement has concluded, candidates will be sent links to anonymously evaluate their site, cooperating teacher, and supervisor.
 The cooperating teacher will be sent links to evaluate the readiness of our candidate and the supervisor as well.
 The supervisor will also complete an evaluation of the site and cooperating teacher.

-Please see in appendix:
+Please see in Appendix: